mushtaq96/my_tech/Prompts.md

 7. Final Deliverable:
 - Updated CV bullets / summary ready for ATS & human recruiters.
-- Executive summary (6 lines, German-native phrasing).
+- Executive summary (max 6 lines in one paragraph, German-native phrasing).

 Limit placement suggestions to Summary, Skills, and Experience sections.
 The following is a German job description and my modified German CV.
 Begin by analyzing them.
 Keep all German keywords, phrases, and technical terms intact, but explain and provide recommendations in English.